How can I use policy references in ALFA?

 Defining a Policy and PolicySet

-Below is a very simple PolicySet and Policy defined.
-As you will understand in a moment, this could essentially be the root policy that is used by a Policy Decision Point (PDP).
+As you’ll see, this could essentially be the root policy that is used by a policy decision point (PDP).

 namespace com.axiomatics {